Case studies:

 Agile working is helping ‘Enrich Lives’

-One of the most significant changes affecting employees has been guidance on agile working to support collaboration, teamwork and high performance across the business.
-With technology such as a laptop and Skype, most roles can work from anywhere – whether that’s at client premises, at home, on a train or in a coffee shop.
-Whilst core hours are 9am to 5pm, employees can work flexibly, as long as their manager is aware.
+With technology such as a laptop and Skype, most roles can work from anywhere, whether that’s at client premises, at home, on a train or in a coffee shop.
+While core hours are 9am to 5pm, employees can work flexibly, as long as their manager is aware.
 Employees enjoy that they can work around appointments, childcare and other interests.
-As the organisation grows, it’s been important to do this in line with the culture.
-Whenever a new office is opened, the space is kitted out as agile working space.

 “The introduction of flexible working has improved my work life balance which helps a lot!”